esgf2-us/metagrid/docs/docs/contributors/project_standards.md

   - The essence of a feature branch is that it exists as long as the feature is in development, but will eventually be merged back into master.
 - `hotfix/` branches arise from the necessity to act immediately upon an undesired state of a live production version
   - When a critical bug in a production version must be resolved immediately, a hotfix branch may be branched off from the master branch.
+- `docs/` branches are used when there are only documentation related updates without new features

 Source: [https://nvie.com/posts/a-successful-git-branching-model/#supporting-branches](https://nvie.com/posts/a-successful-git-branching-model/#supporting-branches)